-This is the sixty-sixth in a series of reviews of the best dive resort locations around the world.
+This is the sixty-sixth in a series of reviews of the best diving destinations around the world.
 In this post, the focus is on Mombasa, Kenya.

 In addition to this series on diving destinations, the best worldwide liveaboard diving locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.